juangamella/gies/README.md

 - **I** (list of lists of ints): the family of intervention targets, with each list being the targets in the corresponding environment.
 - **A0** (np.array, optional): the initial CPDAG on which GES will run, where where `A0[i,j] != 0` implies `i -> j` and `A[i,j] != 0 & A[j,i] != 0` implies `i - j`.
 Defaults to the empty graph.
 - **phases** (`[{'forward', 'backward', 'turning'}*]`, optional): this controls which phases of the GIES procedure are run, and in which order.
 Defaults to `['forward', 'backward', 'turning']`.
+- **iterate** (boolean, default=False): Indicates whether the algorithm should repeat the given phases more than once, until the score is not improved.
 - **debug** (int, optional): if larger than 0, debug are traces printed.
 Higher values correspond to increased verbosity.

 **Returns**